Legal Updates

 On February 22, 2022, Attorney General Ken Paxton released a non-binding opinion claiming that essential health care for transgender youth is “child abuse” under Texas law.
 The next day, Governor Greg Abbott directed the Texas Department of Family Protective Services (DFPS) to investigate families of transgender youth who receive gender-affirming health care.
 Later that day, DFPS Commissioner Jamie Masters said the department would investigate families for providing this care.

 Since March of 2022, we have won more than a dozen court orders at the district, appellate, and Texas Supreme Court, finding that Abbott, Masters, and DFPS’s actions are likely unlawful and caused irreparable harm.
 Most recently, the Third Court of Appeals in Austin affirmed the preliminary injunctions that block investigations into families based solely on medical care for the treatment of gender dysphoria.
+The State has now asked the Texas Supreme Court to review those injunctions, but they remain in effect even as we see whether the Court will grant that review.

 Read more about those rulings here and you can visit the case pages at ACLU of Texas and Lambda Legal to see all of these decisions and case filings.